Kallang/kallang.github.io/_posts/2014-06-01-ssh-tunnel-proxy.markdown

 ---
 layout: post
-title:  "Setting up an ssh Tunnel and Using it as Firefox Proxy"
+title:  "Setting up an SSH Tunnel and Using it as Firefox Proxy"
 date:   2014-06-01 21:28:02
 categories: unix
 ---